Solved! What to Do When a Tree Falls on Your House

 Consult your homeowners insurance policy to understand your financial obligation.

 You will probably be required to pay a deductible, after which the insurance company will kick in for the balance of the repair costs—up to a certain amount, based on your individual policy terms.
-Common deductibles range from around $500 to $2,000, and sometimes even more, depending on amount of premiums and the coverage limits.
+Common deductibles range from around $500 to $2,000, and sometimes even more, depending on premiums and coverage limits.
 If you’re like most homeowners, you probably haven’t read all the fine print in your policy, so go through it now so you know what to expect.

-If an “Act of Nature”—such as thunderstorms, ice storms, and high winds—caused the tree to fall on the house, in most cases, your policy will cover the repair expenses, minus your deductible.
-Your policy will pay even if the fallen tree belongs to a neighbor or a municipality in an “Act of Nature” situation.
+If an “act of nature”—such as thunderstorms, ice storms, and high winds—caused the tree to fall on the house, in most cases, your policy will cover the repair expenses, minus your deductible.
+Your policy will pay even if the fallen tree belongs to a neighbor or a municipality in an “act of nature” situation.
 Your claim might be denied, however, if you caused the tree to fall through reckless action, such as attempting to cut it down without professional assistance.

 Hold off on permanent repairs until you and your insurer agree on the amount of your claim.